Ping G10 Golf Club Review

 Specs

-The Ping G10 irons were rated the best forgiving in a game-improvement iron by Golf Magazine in 2008, and the 2009 version is just as forgiving because of the wide sole which also helps to launch the ball.
+The Ping G10 irons were rated the best forgiving in a game-improvement iron by Golf Magazine in 2008, and the 2009 version was just as forgiving because of the wide sole which also helps to launch the ball.
 Ping gives you a variety of ways to order these irons.
 You can get three through PW or four through GW.
-Your swing speed will determine if you need extra-stiff, stiff, regular or senior flex shafts in steel or graphite, but remember, graphite will be about $100 more expensive as of August 2009.
+Your swing speed will determine if you need extra-stiff, stiff, regular or senior flex shafts in steel or graphite.
 These Pings have 17-4 stainless steel material, with the toe-weighting extremely low, increasing the moment of inertia, which in turn makes the clubs more consistent with every swing.
 A custom tuning port stabilizes the face through impact to give you the distance you expect from each club, while the elastomer CTP insert and Ping rubber composition grips give these clubs a solid feel.
+While no longer in production, Ping G10 irons are still available on the secondary market.

 Perks